Cuomo retreats from open news briefings that made him a star | Politics

 New York's governor gained national attention last spring, and won an International Emmy, for daily, televised news briefings at which he answered barrages of questions from journalists about the COVID-19 pandemic.

-But lately, Gov Andrew Cuomo has shied away from coming face to face with reporters as he faces sexual harassment allegations.
+But lately, Gov. Andrew Cuomo has shied away from coming face to face with reporters as sexual harassment allegations against him have mounted.

 The Democrat hasn't had an in-person news conference since December, when he switched to interacting with the media only via telephone and Zoom conference calls, saying it was a needed pandemic safety precaution.